AvihaiMordechay/college-yedion/README.md

 # Educational Institution Management System
-Author: Avihai Mordechay
+- Author: Avihai Mordechay
-Project Overview
+- Project Overview:
 The Educational Institution Management System is a comprehensive platform designed to manage various aspects of a university or college.
 The system caters to different user roles, including students, staff members, and administrators, allowing each to access and manage relevant data and perform their respective tasks efficiently.

 # Features